ForHemer/ForHemer/README.md

 -->

 ### Hi there 👋
-I'm Hemerson Foreste from Port-au-Prince, Haiti.
+I'm Hemerson Foreste.
 Web development and Technology enthusiastic.
 Interested in coding and project management.
 Love literature and music.
 Always learning.
 Open to new opportunities.

 - 🔭 I’m currently focused on JavaScript, CSS, API and DOM
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently searching for new opportunities
-- 👯 I’m looking to collaborate on Javascript and React
+- 👯 I’m looking to collaborate on Javascript, Rails and React
 - 📫 How to reach me: [foreste.hemerson@gmail.com](mailto:foreste.hemerson@gmail.com)
 - 😄 Pronouns: He/His